mindspore-lab/mindocr/mindocr/models/README.md

 # Model Writing Guideline

-## How to add an ocr model in MindOCR
+## How to Add a New Model in MindOCR

-1. Decompose the model into these modules: backbone, (neck,) head.
+1. Decompose the model into 3 (or 2) modules: backbone, (neck,) head.
 Neck is usually not involved in recognition tasks.

 2. For each module:

-	a. if the required module exists in MindOCR already, skip to the next moduel since you can invoke `build_{module}()` to get the module.
+	a. if it is implemented in MindOCR, skip since you can get the module by the `build_{module}` function .

-	b. if not, following API design to develop this module, referring to the code and the guideline below.
+	b. if not, please implement it and follow the [module format guideline](#format-guideline-for-writing-a-new-module)

 3. Define your model in two ways

 	a.
-Write a model py file under `mindocr/models/`, which includes the model class and specification functions.
-Users can invoke your model easily by giving the model name in this way, such as `model = build_model('dbnet_r50', pretrained=True)`
+Write a model py file, which includes the model class and specification functions.
+Please follow the [model format guideline](#format-guideline-for-model-py-file).
+It is to allows users to invoke a pre-defined model easily, such as `model = build_model('dbnet_r50', pretrained=True)`  .

- 	   Please follow the guideline below for model py writing.

 	b.
-Specify the detailed architecture configuration in a yaml file.
-Users can modify the archtecture easily in this way.
-Please follow the guideline below for yaml writing.
+Config the architecture in a yaml file.
+Please follow the [yaml format guideline](#format-guideline-for-yaml-file) .
+It is to allows users to modify a base architecture quickly in yaml file.

 4. Test it, by running `test_model.py`

-## Format Guideline for Writng a New Module
+## Format Guideline for Writing a New Module

 ### Backbone
 * File naming format: `models/backbones/{task}_{backbone}.py`, e.g, `det_resnet.py`   (since the same backbone for det and rec may differ, the task prefix is necessary)